 JLYS (Jesus Loves You Society)

 JLYS is a non-profit family centre, supporting single moms and their kids who struggle financially in Calgary.
 Many people in our church serve as part of the weekly team at JLYS.
 Daniel Schuster is the director of JLYS, and he was also one of the founding pastors of Epic.
-It’s a tremendous gift to us that the JLYS community share their building with us to gather in each Sunday.
-This is the primary place Epic Vineyard intentionally connects with marginalized people in Calgary, building community and sharing the love of Jesus.
+This has been a primary place Epic folks intentionally connect with marginalized people in Calgary, building community and sharing the love of Jesus.
 Susan Brandt, one of our partners in mission, is part of the staff team at JLYS and it is a joy for us to support her in her vocational work.